Hexbon-com/hexbon.pages.dev/README.md

 **⚠️ Important**: This tool is designed for data recovery and redundancy.
 For creating, editing, or managing your encrypted data, please use the main Hexbon platform at <a href="https://hexbon.com" target="_blank">hexbon.com</a>.

-**🔐 Security Notice**: Always verify you're using the official hosted versions.
-Never enter your encryption key on suspicious or unofficial sites.